Althought Therapy

 About Dr. Awalt

 Dr. Awalt is a committed relationship therapist who works with clients in Lakewood, CO in the Denver metro area.
-She own Althought Therapy and integrates John Gottman’s approach to couples therapy along with psychodynamic and attachment therapy.
+She owns Althought Therapy and integrates John Gottman’s approach to couples therapy along with psychodynamic and attachment therapy.

 Related Blogs: